Cogent-Labs-Inc/langchain-series/008_customer_segmentation_of_website/README.md

   ```
   streamlit run main.py
   ```
+- Before running the Jupyter Notebook, create a `.env` file containing the `OPENAI_API_KEY`

 ### How it Works?

 - When a user inputs url of a webpage, it extracts the page content.
 - In the second step the extracted content is used to generate the prompt, which is passed to the chat model, which in turn returns customer segmentations along with their avatars